 As part of defining your certification scope, you’ll need to determine which sites (locations) are included in your B Corp Certification.
 This is an important step because only sites that are included in your certification scope are eligible to use the B Corp IP or refer to being part of your certification.
 Any site that is not included in scope cannot display B Corp signage at the location or claim to be covered by the company’s certification.

-This section explains how B Lab determines whether a site must be included in scope, what “operational control” means in practice, and how to document your sites correctly.
+This section explains how B Lab determines whether a site must be included in scope and how to document your sites correctly.

-A site is any physical location where your company carries out business activities.
+A site is any physical location (permanent or temporary) where your company carries out business activities, or provides services under its management system.
 This can include offices, factories, warehouses, retail spaces, or other locations where employees work or operations take place.

-When a company includes multiple sites in one certification scope, it must apply its policies and practices consistently across all locations through a single, company-level Sustainability Management System (SMS).
-Learn more about an SMS in What Is a Sustainability Management System and Why it Matters.
+When a company includes multiple sites in one certification scope, it must apply its policies and practices consistently across all locations through a single, company-level sustainability management system (SMS).
+Learn more about what an SMS is and why it matters, in this guide.

 Including and Excluding Sites